On the complexity of equational decision problems for finite height(ortho)complemented modular lattices

 \section{$\mc{NP}$-hardness in complemented modular lattices}

-\lab{nph} We will deal with simple complemented modular lattices $L$ of finite height $d\geq 1$ (that is, $L$ isomorphic to the subspace lattice of a $d-1$-dimensional irreducible projective space) and varieties generated by such \ce lattices \ca. Here, the requirement that $\bar a$ generates a non-trivial sublattice amounts to $\bar a$ being non-constant.
+\lab{nph} We will deal with simple complemented modular lattices $L$ of finite height $d\geq 1$ (that is, $L$ isomorphic to the subspace lattice of a $(d-1)$-dimensional irreducible projective space) and varieties generated by such lattices.
+Here, the requirement that $\bar a$ generates a non-trivial sublattice amounts to $\bar a$ being non-constant.

-Observe that, for fixed finite $L$, evaluating lattice terms can be done in time polynomial \ce the in length of the \ca terms.
-On the other hand, any $n$-generated sublattice of $L$ of height $2$ is isomorphic to $\bf 2$ or, for some $m \leq n$, to the height $2$-lattice $M_m$ with $m$ atoms.
+Observe that, for fixed finite $L$, evaluating lattice terms can be done in time polynomial in the length of the terms.
+On the other hand, any $n$-generated sublattice of $L$ of height at most $2$ is isomorphic to $\bf 2$ or, for some $m \leq n$, to the height $2$-lattice $M_m$ with $m$ atoms.
 Thus, if $L$ is finite or of height $2$ then both SAT$_L$ and REF$_L$ are in $\mc{NP}$.

-For lattices $L$, the case \ce where \ca the bounds are constants and the case \ce where \ca they are not will not be distinguished in notation, so that all results may be read both ways.
+For lattices $L$, the case where the bounds are constants and the case where they are not will not be distinguished in notation, so that all results may be read both ways.
 Observe in this context that the decision problems SAT and REF associated with the latter are subproblems of the former, obviously.